hampusolsen/globetrotter-docs/project-description.md

 Working on a project by yourself and using Git felt at first awkward; since I was developing on my own there was no one else that depended on my commits, and as such there were never any real need to push code to GitHub.
 So to overcoming this awkwardness I just had to get into the mindset of deciding upon and following through on a workflow, just as if the application were developed by a team.
 Researching different workflows, I quickly decided on a [feature branch workflow](https://www.atlassian.com/git/tutorials/comparing-workflows/feature-branch-workflow).
 This means that development is done on branches secluded from the main trunk, to ultimately be merged after reviewing and testing.
 Another popular method that I first thought of using was rebasing to get a linear history of project commits; [convinced by Fredrik Morken](https://medium.com/@fredrikmorken/why-you-should-stop-using-git-rebase-5552bee4fed1) that this was purely done in vanity and opened up to possibilities of complicating tracking of bugs, striving for a linear history was discarded.

 With a workflow in place, and [using conventional commits](https://www.conventionalcommits.org/en/v1.0.0/#summary) that are easily readable by both humans and machines, it was just a matter of consistently conforming to it.
-Formatting commit messages like this could help greatly during continuous integration and deployment (CI/CD), version documentation to be automatically generated.
+Formatting commit messages like this could help greatly during continuous integration and deployment (CI/CD), enabling version documentation to be automatically generated.

 <br>